-As the start of tax filing season approaches, the Internal Revenue Service (IRS) is reminding taxpayers to start thinking about who will prepare their 2016 federal tax return.
-The IRS will begin processing tax returns on Monday, January 23.
+As the start of tax filing season approaches, the Internal Revenue Service (IRS) is reminding taxpayers to start thinking about who will prepare their 2017 federal tax return.
+Tax season opens January 29!
 No matter who prepares it, by signing the return, the taxpayer becomes legally responsible for the accuracy of all information included.

 Free Tax Preparation